Personal and pastoral support for PGR students

 - All postgraduate research students should have a named tutor identified to provide personal and pastoral support, who is not connected with the student's research project.

-- All postgraduate research students should be invited to an introduction meeting with their personal tutor within four weeks of their arrival to study their doctoral degree (pro rata for part-time students, and agreed remote arrangements for distance learners).
+- All postgraduate research students should be invited to an introduction meeting with their personal tutor within four weeks of their arrival to study their degree (pro rata for part-time students, and agreed remote arrangements for distance learners).
 There should then be one follow-up meeting per semester, with a record maintained of these meetings;

 - The confidentiality of provision should be assured, except in disciplinary or other serious cases, when this should be made clear to the individual.